 An excellent resource on this subject (and on living well despite suffering with bipolar in other areas of life) is, Break the Bipolar Cycle: A Day-by-Day Guide to Living with Bipolar Disorder by Dr Elizabeth Brondolo and Dr Xavier Amador.
 (Available from Amazon for around $12.)

 For example, this book explained to me why my telephone phobia is related to my bipolar disorder and information processing problems.

-I HATE to talk on the phone and this causes problems with friends which I feel guilty, ashamed and embarrassed about.
+I HATE to talk on the phone and this causes problems with friends which I feel guilty, ashamed, and embarrassed about.

 But no more!

-Now I know I have an intuitive reluctance to use the phone because I may come across as dazed and stupid.
-This happens if stress cuts off my ability to think or if new and information comes up.
+Now I understand I have an intuitive reluctance to use the phone because I may come across as dazed and stupid.
+This happens if stress cuts off my ability to think or if new information comes up.
 My responses are slow and labored as I may miss a few beats while I put things in context.

 So what can we do about bipolar and memory loss?

 We can structure tasks to make them easier.

 1. Take the time to analyze tasks and break them down into small steps.
 Although this takes time and effort we may feel we just don’t have, it will make life easier in the long run.
 The idea is to structure things into smaller pieces that put less strain on working memory.

 Do this in writing.
 Additionally, using index cards can be useful because steps can be rearranged and there is room to add notes.
 Doctors Brondolo and Amodor recommend to keep breaking things down until each step is no bigger than a 4 if you imagine a rating scale of 1-10 in difficulty.